jamasten/AzureVirtualMachineUnmanagedDisks/readme.md

-# Virtual Machine with Unmanaged Disks
+# Azure Virtual Machine with an Unmanaged Disk

 ## Deployment Options